Organise a Tug of War Event in 2022

 In order to facilitate as many events as possible and to spread competitions around the country such that all teams have the opportunity of competing on some weekends without a significant distance to travel, it would be appreciated if all event organisers could provide more than one date where they could potentially hold an event where possible (we appreciate that there will be fixed dates for some events, such as country/agricultural shows).
 This will hopefully minimise any clashes of dates and enable a good spread of events.

-Please note that no permits will be issued on the weekend of Saturday 19 June 2021 - that is the date of our national championships and no other events (including YFC and military) are to be staged on that day.
+Please note that no permits will be issued on the weekend of Saturday 18 June 2022 - that is the planned date of our national championships and no other events (including YFC and military) are to be staged on that day.

 Please note the following minimum requirements to host an event:

 The arena should be a minimum of 60 metres in length by 20 metres in width.
 If you are expecting a large number of teams or are hosting an event with both mens and ladies teams, then space should be available to make the arena wider.
 The arena should be marked out with barriers to prevent crowds encroaching on the competition.
 Gaps in the arena boundary should be provided to allow teams to enter and leave before and after each pull.